Partial differential equation: Introduction and examples

-It can be directly checked that any function v of the form v(x, y) = f(x) + g(y), for any single-variable functions f and g whatsoever, will satisfy this condition.
-This is far beyond the choices available in ODE solution formulas, which typically allow the free choice of some numbers.
+It can be directly checked that any function v of the form v(x, y) = f(x) + g(y), for any single-variable (differentiable) functions f and g whatsoever, satisfies this condition.
+This is far beyond the choices available in ODE solution formulas, which typically only allow the free choice of some constants.
 In the study of PDEs, one generally has the free choice of functions.

 The nature of this choice varies from PDE to PDE.
 To understand it for any given equation, existence and uniqueness theorems are usually important organizational principles.
-In many introductory textbooks, the role of existence and uniqueness theorems for ODE can be somewhat opaque; the existence half is usually unnecessary, since one can directly check any proposed solution formula, while the uniqueness half is often only present in the background in order to ensure that a proposed solution formula is as general as possible.
-By contrast, for PDE, existence and uniqueness theorems are often the only means by which one can navigate through the plethora of different solutions at hand.
+In many introductory textbooks, the role of existence and uniqueness theorems for ODE can be somewhat opaque; the existence half is usually unnecessary, since one can directly check any proposed solution formula, while the uniqueness half is often only present in the background to ensure that a proposed solution formula is as general as possible.
+By contrast, for PDEs, existence and uniqueness theorems are often the only means by which one can navigate through the plethora of different solutions at hand.
 For this reason, they are also fundamental when carrying out a purely numerical simulation, as one must have an understanding of what data is to be prescribed by the user and what is to be left to the computer to calculate.

 To discuss such existence and uniqueness theorems, it is necessary to be precise about the domain of the "unknown function".
 Otherwise, speaking only in terms such as "a function of two variables", it is impossible to meaningfully formulate the results.
 That is, the domain of the unknown function must be regarded as part of the structure of the PDE itself.

 The following provides two classic examples of such existence and uniqueness theorems.
-Even though the two PDE in question are so similar, there is a striking difference in behavior: for the first PDE, one has the free prescription of a single function, while for the second PDE, one has the free prescription of two functions.
+Even though the two PDEs in question are so similar, there is a major difference in behavior: for the first PDE, one has the free prescription of a single function, while for the second PDE, one has the free prescription of two functions.